Miguel Pereira de Carvalho: Political career

 On 29 May 2020, as part of the admission of Fretilin members to the VIII Constitutional Government, Carvalho was sworn in as Minister of State Administration.
-In that capacity, he is also responsible for the coordination functions of the Mission Unit for Civil Protection and Natural Disaster Management.
+In that capacity, he was also responsible for the coordination functions of the Mission Unit for Civil Protection and Natural Disaster Management.

+Carvalho's tenure as Minister ended when the IX Constitutional Government took office on 1 July 2023.
+He was succeeded by Tomás do Rosário Cabral.